Tip #584: Just in Time Systems Training

 2. Then show the new hires how to use the specific system tool that will help them perform that responsibility.
 In other words, give them just in time training on the system in the context in which they will typically use it.

 3. Next, give them sufficient time to practice using the system tools with several simulated examples.
-They will need the three examples to ensure that they are able to develop a real understanding of the system.
+They will need three examples to ensure that they are able to develop a real understanding of the system.

 4. Finally, make sure that the new hires are able to practice using the system every day, to reinforce their learning and build their competency.